Th4ntis/th4ntis.github.io/_posts/2026-02-22-Pineapple-Pager-Wardriving.md

 author:
 - th4ntis
 ---
-# Wardriving with the Pineapple Pager
-We can use the pager to do some nice wardriving, but to have GPS with it, we have a couple options, using the [Glytch GPS Module](https://shop.hak5.org/products/glytch-gps-mod-for-pager) or [Mobile2GPS](https://github.com/ryanpohlner/mobile2gps)
+We can use the [Hak5 Pineapple Pager](https://shop.hak5.org/collections/home1/products/pager) to do some nice wardriving, but to have GPS with it, we have a couple options, using the [Glytch GPS Module](https://shop.hak5.org/products/glytch-gps-mod-for-pager) or [Mobile2GPS](https://github.com/ryanpohlner/mobile2gps)

 # Glytch GPS Module
 This is form fitting and simple to use, but it does cover the USB-C port so we are unable to charge it.
 With the Module plugged in, we go to `Settings -> GPS -> Serial Device -> Select TTYUSB0`  and that's it.
 Pretty straight forward.
 The GPS is very weak inside from my experience, so it may not show your coordinates immediately.